TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 You'll want to modify a few commonly used GitHub files in VSCode locally.

-1. README.md: This will be what everyone sees when they visit your repository, for example:
+1. README.md: This will be what everyone sees when they visit your repository.
+   For example:
 ```
 This repo hosts my website, which leverages Jekyll and Netlify to serve this static website.
 ```